yuqi-liang-qiqi/glm_plus/README.md

 ## About

+GLM Plus provides comprehensive tools for ordinal outcome modeling in Python, including:
+- **Generalized ordered logit models** (equivalent to Stata's gologit2) with robust statistical inference
+- **Ordinal quantile regression** in both Bayesian and frequentist flavors
+- **Model diagnostics** including Brant tests for proportional odds assumptions
-GLM Plus provides ordinal quantile regression in both Bayesian and frequentist flavors, with panel-data helpers and clear Python APIs.
-It aims to be practical and fast while staying close to the underlying methodology.
+- **Panel-data helpers** and clear Python APIs

+It aims to be practical and numerically stable while staying close to established methodology.

 <div align="center">
   <table>